 Profile of the theatre

-Schauspiel Leipzig sees itself as a city theatre for the city of Leipzig.
-An aesthetic variety as a response to the variety defining the city of Leipzig, decisive artistic signatures, lively debate and a wide range of accompanying services shape the theatre’s style.
-Since 2013, Artistic Director Enrico Lübbe and his team have been realising their concept of a progressive city theatre in accordance with the diversity and wide spectrum of interests that can be experienced in Leipzig every day.
+Schauspiel Leipzig sees itself as a municipal theatre for the city of Leipzig.
+The theatre’s style is informed by aesthetic diversity as a response to the city’s diversity, by distinctive directing approaches, topical debates and many accompanying options.
+Since 2013, Artistic Director Enrico Lübbe and his team have implemented their notion of a progressive city theatre in accordance with the variety and wide range of interests that can be witnessed in the city of Leipzig every day.